thriveweb/photoswipe-masonry-v2/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Now runs from function to simplify AJAX support

 = 1.2.2 =
 * Fix loading images via url in gallery mode
 * Removed sharing for single images.
 Will try to add in future versions.